 In your sixties, a lot of things change.
 You’re going to retire soon, which is a major life change, or you’re already retired, and you’re looking for new activities to enjoy in everyday life.
 And you have the desire to learn a couple of new skills or go back to school, which is why you might wonder, can you learn after 60?

-Learning is ageless.
+As a general rule, learning time is longer at an older age.
 Research shows that seniors in their 60s can excel at learning when they’re challenged mentally every day.
-Because of slowed-down neurons in the brain, the learning time is longer at an older age, but exercise can increase the ability to learn.
+Exercise can increase the ability to learn.
 Being physically active nurtures the growth of new brain cells.
 Therefore learning is easier for 60-years-olds with an active lifestyle.

 Now that you know that you can learn after 60, let’s dive in deeper because, in this article, I share scientific proof of why learning is ageless, the benefits to learning after 60, how to learn best, and what new things to learn when you’re 60 years or older.
 So let’s start unpacking.